The Ultimate Guide to Understanding Cryptocurrency

 Bitcoin is the first cryptocurrency to successfully prove the viability of a cryptographic-backed public money supply that is open to anyone.
 From a market capitalization point of view and public adoption point of view, bitcoin is currently the most popular cryptocurrency.
 However, there are close to 1,000 different types of cryptocurrencies currently available on coin market cap, the most popular place to discover and track cryptocurrency prices.

 Among the many choices available, different cryptocurrencies provide different benefits over others.
 Cryptocurrencies such as Litecoin (LTC) provide faster confirmation times than Bitcoin (BTC).
-Newer cryptocurrencies such as Ethereum (ETH), refers to itself as a crypto-asset, and uses its native token to power a decentralized virtual machine that can execute peer-to-peer smart contracts.
+Newer cryptocurrencies such as Ethereum (ETH), refers to itself as a crypto-asset, and uses its native token to power a decentralized virtual machine that can execute peer-to-peer blockchain based smart contracts.

 Shopping for a new smartphone is the same as deciding which cryptocurrency is right for you.
 The best cryptocurrency is the one that fits your specific need that you intend to use it for.